Kuadrant/architecture/rfcs/0008-distributed-dns.md

 - Apply the results of the prune to the DNS Provider

 Only once these actions have all resolved should the finalizer be removed, and the kuadrantRecord allowed to be deleted.

+Should a deleted DNS Record be recreated, or a deleted DNS Policy be restored, all of the deleted records will be restored by the DNS Operator, at that point.

 #### Aggregating Status